Profile information Member settings

 What will the court take into account when deciding whether to grant a statutory will?

-The main consideration the court will use is whether making a will on behalf of the vulnerable person would be in their 'best interest'.
-The court will take into account various factors such as:
+The main consideration the Court of Protection will use is whether making a will on behalf of the incapacitated person is what would be in their best interests.
+The Court of Protection will take into account various factors, such as:

-• the vulnerable person's past and present wishes and feelings, in particular with regards to any relevant written statement made by the vulnerable person when they had capacity
+• the incapacitated person's past and present wishes and feelings, in particular with regard to any relevant written statement made by them when they had capacity

-• the beliefs and values that would be likely to influence the vulnerable person's decision if they had capacity
+• the beliefs and values that would be likely to influence the incapacitated person's decision if they had capacity

 • any other factors that they would be likely to consider if they were able to do so

-If the application is accepted by the court, they will send you a letter with steps on what to do next.
-These steps will include signing and executing the will.
+If the Court of Protection accepts your application, it will send you a letter outlining the next steps.
+These will include signing and executing the statutory will.

-Two copies of the will should be signed in the applicant's name and in the name of the person the will has been made for.
-You must also get two witnesses to sign both copies.
-The witnesses must at least be 18, must be with you when you sign the will and must sign the will straight after you.
+• get 2 witnesses to sign both copies.
+The witnesses must at least be 18, must be with you when you sign the will and must sign the will straight after you

-The statutory will can be executed and handled in the same way as a normal will (as if the person had made the will themselves).
-For further information read Executing a will.
+The statutory will can then be executed and handled in the same way as an ordinary will (ie as if the person had made the will themselves) in the event the incapacitated person dies.
+For more information, read Executing a will and Administering a will.

 Ask a lawyer